 Caring about the community

 Community engagement is important to everyone in ABQ, especially when it promotes STEM education.
-CodeClubs.org is a non-profit organization founded by Paul Perez, a Principal Consultant in ABQ, which partners with Girls Who Code and local schools to bring coding classes to kids ages 11-18.
+CodeClubs.org is a non-profit organization founded by a former Albuquerque colleague, which partners with Girls Who Code and local schools to bring coding classes to kids ages 11-18.
 Senior Consultant Bresdin O’Malley is now the Executive Director of the organization, and the entire center loves to get involved either through teaching or spreading the word at local events.
 Margret shares, “The scale to which our colleagues devote themselves to these activities is impressive.
 I’m very proud of our center’s involvement with the community.”